Web Design IES

 Originally Dove's band was called Salvation Amy, but I found there was a real band with that name in the US.
 I liked the idea of University of Death (a pun on University of Life) because it opened up all kinds of theatrical possibilities for their stage show.
 Writing about music is difficult, but it became easier to convey the excitement of a concert once there was more of a spectacle.
 Most of the bands I've truly loved have provided a 'show' over and above the music performance, so it made it easier for me to believe in the band as well.

 In the story, Jonathan finds an automatic system for naming bands.
-That really does work, and I've included 101+ band names as a bonus at the back to prove it.
+That really does work, and I included 101+ band names as a bonus at the back of the original edition of the book to prove it.

 Plenty!
 I filled six pocket notebooks with ideas, and about half of them didn't get in.
 Some were mutually exclusive, but others there just wasn't room for.